rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 ### Other environment variables and files

 For a React Native project we would typically have a `.env` file including multiple environment-specific variables, including but not limited to the backend URL that each version of our app should target.
 Likewise for an iOS-native project we could have `.xcconfig` files including environment-specific params, several of which could be sensitive.
 There are several ways to securely handle and process these items, but in our example we will store all the relevant parameters as repo Secrets and read them as environment variables in our workflow in order to build this `.env` file at runtime.
-So for instance our DEV workflow would have a `API_URL` environment variable pointed to the `DEV_API_URL` repo Secret.
+So for instance our DEV workflow would have an `API_URL` environment variable pointed to the `DEV_API_URL` repo Secret.

 ## The Fastfile